 Final Inspection of the Invoice & Sign Off

-Once you have inspected and verified the product, it is essential to confirm that the cost per unit is accurate and aligns with the agreed-upon rate.
-Additionally, you should ensure that there is no additional product included that could lead to discrepancies in inventory counts.
-This step is crucial to avoid any potential issues with compliance or accounting down the line.
-If there are any credits due, make sure they are reflected in the invoice, and notify the supplier of any discrepancies.
+If there are any vendor reimbursements or credits due, make sure they are reflected in the invoice, and notify the supplier of any discrepancies.
 Finally, it is vital for both the driver and your employee to sign the Metrc Manifest, confirming the receipt of the product, and acknowledging that you have completed all necessary checks and inspections.
 By following these steps, your dispensary can maintain accurate inventory counts, remain compliant with state regulations, and uphold the integrity of the supply chain.

 Confirm Payment Terms

-Another critical step in the receiving process is determining whether payment is due for the received product.
+Your next step in the receiving process is determining whether payment is due for the received product.
 When handling cash payments, signed paperwork is a must to ensure transparency and record-keeping accuracy.
 It is also recommended to use a money counter to streamline the process and minimize errors.
 If you are on net terms with your supplier, schedule a payment pick-up as soon as possible to avoid any service interruptions.
 Finally, be sure to update your records and accounting system to reflect the payment and ensure that it aligns with the received product's cost and quantity.

 Receive the Inventory Transfer in Metrc